cs2102jan17g11/PetJungle/README.md

 ## For windows:
 Getting python 2.7
 - Install python 2.7.13 from [here](https://www.python.org/downloads/)
-- Run Windows PowerShell, it should be already pre-installed with every Windows 10??
+- Run Windows PowerShell, it should come pre-installed with every Windows 10
 - Download [this gist](https://gist.github.com/KenLSM/4322c05132a7d1fa17483fd1fabaa516#file-helloworld-py) as `helloworld.py` and run `python helloworld.py`.
 You should see `Hello World` printed out on your powershell.

 Updating your pip